jumpdiffusion/jumpdiffusion/README.md

 - 👋 Hi, I’m @jumpdiffusion
 - 👀 I’m interested in ... statistics, probability and finance
 - 🌱 I’m currently learning ...
 Julia
 - 💞️ I’m looking to collaborate on ...
-Julia packages for Mathematical Finance
+Python, Julia packages for Mathematical Finance
 - 📫 How to reach me ... jumpdiffusion@protonmail.com

 <!---